iExploitAndroid/Slowloris--2.0/README.md

 # Slowloris--2.0
-New And Improved Slowloris🦥 Takes Apache Webserver Down In Seconds!!!
+‼️New And Improved Slowloris‼️Takes Apache Webserver Down In Seconds!!!
 Websites that dont use "Load-Balancing" Are %90 More Vulnerable .Use A Tool Called "LBD"To Easily See What Server They Use And If They Have Load Balancing.😈✅💻

 ⚠️This Tool Is No Joke⚠️